basho/basho_docs/content/riak/ts/1.5.0/configuring/riakconf.md

 [Riak object settings]: /riak/kv/2.2.0/configuring/reference/#object-settings

 Riak TS exposes a few configuration settings in riak.conf.
 This document will walk you through the TS configurations.

+You can locate your riak.conf in  /etc/riak or /usr/local/etc if you installed using one of our packages, or in /etc if you installed from source.

 {{% note title="Deprecation Warning" %}}
 The Riak TS configuration settings in riak.conf have changed.
 The old settings will be deprecated.
 Please update your riak.conf with the new settings.